ENCCS/gromacs-gpu-performance/content/using-pme.rst

    4. Changing the van der Waals cutoff unbalances the force field, because the parameters for different interactions are optimized in context with each other.
+Even making it *longer* can upset the balance.
 So in the PME tuning, ``mdrun`` must preserve the cutoff for van der Waals.
 This means PME tuning to short electrostatic cutoffs is a less effective option, because the pair lists must always be large enough for the van der Waals.
 But typically that possibility was not interesting for performance anyway.